-February 1993
+February 2, 1993

-The information in this document is subject to change without notice and should not be construed as a commitment by the Massachusetts Institute of Technology.
-MIT assumes no responsibility for any errors that may appear in this document.
+The information in this document is subject to change without notice and should not be construed as a commitment by the Massachusetts Institute of Technology, Los Alamos National Laboratory or Istituto Gas Ionizzati.
+The authors assume no responsibility for any errors that may appear in this document.